ngamorg/vacci-nation/README.md

 # Epidemics &amp; Immunization

-Semester Project in the Agent Based Modeling and Social System Simulation (ABM &amp; SSS) course at ETHZ.
+Semester project in the Agent Based Modeling and Social System Simulation course at ETHZ, Autumn semester 2019.